SuperNEMO-DBD/homebrew-cadfael/README.md

 alias snemo-session="$HOME/snemo-sdk/bin/brew snemo-sh"
 ```

-Images may be used in a similar way, the only difference being that
+Images may be used in a similar way, but starting a session is a
-we must first run the image.
+two step process.
 For Singularity, we use the [`shell` subcommand](https://www.sylabs.io/guides/2.6/user-guide/appendix.html#shell)
-to run the image, and then start the `snemo-sh` session inside this:
+to start a bash shell in a container running the image, then start the `snemo-sh` session in this:

 ```
 $ singularity shell falaise.simg